AliTigui/AliTigui/README.md

 - 👋 Hi, I’m @AliTigui
-- 👀 I’m interested in problem solvins
+- 👀 I’m interested in problem solving
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m currently learning kotlin / flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me alitighiouart2001@gmail.com